 Money-back guarantee: 30 DAYS

 If there’s one thing we’ve learned during this testing, it’s that these are both high-end VPNs.
-Surfshark manages to provide comprehensive security and privacy protections, steady speeds, and fantastic unblocking ability at a very affordable price.
+ExpressVPN boasts impressive speeds and a huge network, while managing to unblock plenty of popular region-locked services.
 What’s more, it even works in China!
-Whether you’re looking to torrent, stream, or just browse privately, Surfshark would be an excellent choice.
+In other words, Whether you’re looking to torrent, stream, or just browse privately, ExpressVPN would be an excellent choice.